Providing comprehensive water management solutions to the oil and natural gas industry.

 Chief Operating Officer

-C.B. is responsible for overseeing Hillstone’s operations, project design, cost and construction management, and safety management and practices.
+C.B. is responsible for overseeing Hillstone’s operations, project design, cost and construction management, safety management, and practices.
 He brings to Hillstone over 40 years of experience in the energy industry, including nearly 35 years with EOG Resources.
-He held positions of increasing responsibility at EOG, finishing up his career at EOG managing all water handling operations in EOG’s Denver Division, which included the Williston, Powder River, and DJ basins.
-C.B. began his career with Halliburton in Texas.
-He holds a B.S. in Mechanical Engineering from the University of Kansas.
+He held positions of increasing responsibility at EOG, finishing up his career managing all water handling operations in EOG’s Denver Division, which included the Williston, Powder River, and DJ basins.
+C.B. began his career with Halliburton in Texas prior to EOG.

 Chief Financial Officer

-Daniel is responsible for all finance and accounting related functions of the Company.
-He previously served as the Vice President of Finance at Nuverra Environmental Solutions.
+Daniel is responsible for all finance and accounting related functions at Hillstone.
+He previously served as Vice President of Finance at Nuverra Environmental Solutions.
 Before joining Nuverra, he was an investment professional at H.I.G.
-Capital, focused on the firm’s debt/equity, special situations and corporate lending strategies.
-Prior to that he worked at the D. E. Shaw group and Jefferies & Company’s Energy Investment Banking group.
+Capital and the D. E. Shaw group focused on investments in the energy and specialty finance industries.
+Daniel began his career with Jefferies & Company’s Energy Investment Banking group.